dawidjasiczek/telegram-budget-bot/README.md

 # Receipt Tracker Bot

 A Telegram bot that helps you track and categorize your expenses by processing receipt photos.
-The bot can handle both private and shared expenses, automatically calculating your portion of shared costs.
+The bot can handle both private and shared expenses at a product level, allowing you to specify which items are shared and which are private.

 ## Roadmap
-- Each item in the receipt should be possible to do as a shared or private expense
 - Cleaning the database of outstanding receipts
 - Deletion of photo files
-- Saving “important” receipts in google drive (for example, for warranty purposes)
+- Saving "important" receipts in google drive (for example, for warranty purposes)
 - Monthly message with a summary of costs
 - Excell for the second person, so budget for couples
 - ...

+## Changelog

+### Version 1.1.0 (21.03.2024)
+- ✨ Added product-level sharing control for both AI and manual entry
+- 🖼️ Improved image preprocessing for better AI receipt analysis
+- 🔄 Added ability to modify sharing status after initial processing
+- 📝 Updated manual entry to support per-product sharing settings

+### Version 1.0.0 (Initial Release)
+- 📸 Basic receipt photo processing
+- 🤖 AI-powered receipt analysis
+- 📊 Automatic categorization
+- 💰 Basic shared/private expense tracking
+- 📈 Google Sheets integration
+- 🌐 Multi-language support (PL/EN)

 ## Features

 - 📸 Process receipt photos through Telegram
 - 🤖 AI-powered receipt analysis using OpenAI
+  - Smart image preprocessing for better recognition
+  - Automatic text extraction and parsing
+  - Intelligent categorization of items
 - 📊 Automatic categorization of expenses
+- 💰 Flexible expense sharing at product level:
-- 💰 Support for both private and shared expenses
+  - Set entire receipt as private or shared
-  - Private expenses: 100% of the cost is tracked
-  - Shared expenses: Configurable percentage of the cost is tracked (default: 50%)
+  - Choose products individually for sharing
+  - Modify sharing status after AI analysis
+  - Control sharing in manual entry mode
 - 📈 Automatic export to Google Sheets
 - 📝 Monthly organization of expenses
 - 🔍 Manual entry option for receipts